BBC Radio York: History

 In May 1982, just over a year before the station was due to launch, a temporary service was provided to cover Pope John Paul II's visit to York.
 The service, which ran for just over 24 hours, operated on what was to be the station's primary medium wave frequency and was also broadcast on the other local stations in the Yorkshire region.

 The station launched at 6:30 am on 4 July 1983, and featured on the cover of the Radio Times.
-John Jefferson was the first station manager with the late Tony Fish as Programme Organiser.
+John Jefferson was the first station manager with Tony Fish as Programme Organiser.
 The original team included David Farwig, Derm Tanner, Andy Joynson, David Thomas, Will Hanrahan, Graham Pass, Nik Wood (Scarborough Producer), Diane Myers (Harrogate Producer), Andy Hitchcock, Chris Loveder, Chris Choi, Charlotte Counsel, Shirley Lewis and Sandy Barton.

 Initially, the station was only on air for a few hours a day (6:30 am to 1 pm and 4 pm to 6 pm during the week with weekend programming restricted to 8 am until 2 pm) and carried BBC Radio 2 the rest of the time although during the football and rugby league seasons, the station simulcasted BBC Radio Leeds, whose output also featured matches played by the senior North Yorkshire clubs.
 Later in the decade, the station started to produce its own sports programming as broadcast hours slowly expanded.
 Weekday afternoon broadcasting was introduced in autumn 1984 and programming also began to start earlier in the day and by the time regional evening programme was introduced by the end of the decade, the station was producing its own programming all day from 6am on weekdays and from 7am at the weekend.